lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 * Be explicit about the problem.
 * Start with a specific question.
 What do you want to predict, what tools you have to predict it with?
-* Brainstorm on possible strategies like what features might be useful or do you need to collect more data?
+* Brainstorm on possible strategies like what features might be useful, or do you need to collect more data?
 * Try and find good input data.
 * Randomly split data into: training samples, testing samples and validation samples.
 * Use features of, or features built from the data, that may help with making predictions.